shashank-suresh84/FreeCodeCamp/README.md

 # FreeCodeCamp
-This repo contains all the projects tat I've made while learning New Responsive Design
+This repo contains all the projects tat I've made while learning New Responsive Web Design